 - Yarmouth Cares Fund (formerly called the Fuel Fund) has raised over $25,000 annually to help Yarmouth residents in need.
 Assistance can include heating, winterization, food, clothing, and transportation.

-- YCAN helped fund some additional fuel to help 38 households in need stay warm during 2015.
+- YCAN helps fund additional fuel for several dozen households in need each winter.

 - YCAN organized a forum for service organizations in the smaller towns surrounding Portland, allowing groups to share ideas and experiences with one another about how we can best meet the needs of our residents.

 - YCAN has organized periodic Community Meetings to solicit raise awareness of the needs within our community and solicit ideas for ways to meet them.